tdwg/bdq/tg2/_review/docs/bdqcore/index.md

 The response of a Validation Test (an instance of a bdqffdq:ValidationAssertion) MUST take one of three forms.

-1. A Response.status of "EXTERNAL_PRREQUISITES_NOT_MET" when an external resource (e.g. a source authority, bdq:sourceAuthority) is unavailable, and running the same test on the same data at a different time may result in a different result.
+1. A Response.status of "EXTERNAL_PRREQUISITES_NOT_MET" when an external resource (e.g. a source authority, bdq:sourceAuthority) is unavailable, and running the same Test on the same data at a different time may result in a different result.
-2. A Response.status of "INTERNAL_PREREQUISITES_NOT_MET" when the values of one or more of the Information Elements are such that the test cannot be meaningfully run.
+2. A Response.status of "INTERNAL_PREREQUISITES_NOT_MET" when the values of one or more of the Information Elements are such that the Test cannot be meaningfully run.
-3. A Response.status of "RUN_HAS_RESULT" when the prerequisites for running the test have been met, and in this situation:
+3. A Response.status of "RUN_HAS_RESULT" when the prerequisites for running the Test have been met, and in this situation:
   - A Response.result of either "COMPLIANT" if the values of the Information Elements meet the criteria, or "NOT_COMPLIANT" when they do not.

 #### 2.2.2 Issue Tests (normative)

 Each Issue Test is composed of an instance of bdqffdq:Issue (which expresses a data quality need in the abstract) with an instance of bdqffdq:IssueMethod which links it to an instance of a bdqffdq:Specification (which gives details of how that data quality need is to be concretely assessed).

-Issue Tests are a form of warning flag where the test is drawing attention to potential problem with the value of an Information Element for at least one use of the data.
+Issue Tests are a form of warning flag where the Test is drawing attention to potential problem with the value of an Information Element for at least one use of the data.

 We have used Issue Tests for a small number of cases where we wished to flag a value that might indicate a record is not fit for some purpose, but the evaluation of this case would take human review.
 For example, the Test [ISSUE_ANNOTATION_NOTEMPTY](https://rs.tdwg.org/bdqcore/terms/fecaa8a3-bbd8-4c5a-a424-13c37c4bb7b1) is informing the tester than there is at least one annotation associated with record and this should be evaluated before using the record.
 Similarly for the other two ISSUE-Type Tests: [ISSUE_DATAGENERALIZATIONS_NOTEMPTY](https://rs.tdwg.org/bdqcore/terms/13d5a10e-188e-40fd-a22c-dbaa87b91df2) where some form of transformation has occurred, and the Test [ISSUE_ESTABLISHMENTMEANS_NOTEMPTY](https://rs.tdwg.org/bdqcore/terms/acc8dff2-d8d1-483a-946d-65a02a452700) where the value needs to be assessed for utility.

 The response of an Issue Test (an instance of a bdqffdq:IssueAssertion) MUST take one of three forms.

-1. A Response.status of "EXTERNAL_PRREQUISITES_NOT_MET" when an external resource (e.g. a source authority, bdq:sourceAuthority) is unavailable, and running the same test on the same data at a different time may result in a different result.
+1. A Response.status of "EXTERNAL_PRREQUISITES_NOT_MET" when an external resource (e.g. a source authority, bdq:sourceAuthority) is unavailable, and running the same Test on the same data at a different time may result in a different result.
 In this case, the Response.result MUST be empty.
-2. A Response.status of "INTERNAL_PREREQUISITES_NOT_MET" when the values of one or more of the Information Elements are such that the test cannot be meaningfully run.
+2. A Response.status of "INTERNAL_PREREQUISITES_NOT_MET" when the values of one or more of the Information Elements are such that the Test cannot be meaningfully run.
 In this case, the Response.result MUST be empty.
-3. A Response.status of "RUN_HAS_RESULT" when the prerequisites for running the test have been met, and in this case:
+3. A Response.status of "RUN_HAS_RESULT" when the prerequisites for running the Test have been met, and in this case:
   - A Response.result="POTENTIAL_ISSUE", a Response.result="NOT_ISSUE", or a Response.result="IS_ISSUE".

-In each case, a Response.comment MUST be present with text explaining to consumers of the data quality report why the the test produced this response in this case.
+In each case, a Response.comment MUST be present with text explaining to consumers of the data quality report why the the Test produced this response in this case.

-None of the currently defined BDQ Core Issue tests return a Response.result of IS_ISSUE
+None of the currently defined BDQ Core Issue Tests return a Response.result of IS_ISSUE

 #### 2.2.3 Amendment Tests (normative)

 Each Amendment Test is composed of an instance of bdqffdq:Amendment (which expresses how to improve data to fit a data quality need in the abstract) with an instance of bdqffdq:AmendmentMethod which links it to an instance of a bdqffdq:Specification (which gives details of how proposals could be made to improve data for that need).

 An Amendment Test MAY propose a change to one or more Darwin Core Term values, or MAY propose to fill in missing values.
 The Assertion produced by an Amendment is intended to improve one or more components of the quality of the record.
 The Response.result from an Amendment MUST always be treated as a proposal for a change, and MUST NOT be blindly applied to a database or record when a data quality report is used for QualityControl of an existing database or record.
 Consumers of Data Quality Reports under Quality Assurance uses MAY choose to accept all proposed amendments as part of a pipeline in preparing data for an analysis.
-Amendments, under the framework, may also propose changes to procedures rather than to data values, we have not framed any in this form in these tests.
+Amendments, under the framework, may also propose changes to procedures rather than to data values, we have not framed any in this form in these Tests.

 The response of an Amendment Test (an instance of a bdqffdq:AmendmentAssertion) MUST take one of four forms.

-1. A Response.status of "EXTERNAL_PRREQUISITES_NOT_MET" when an external resource (e.g. a source authority, bdq:sourceAuthority) is unavailable, and running the same test on the same data at a different time may result in a different result.
+1. A Response.status of "EXTERNAL_PRREQUISITES_NOT_MET" when an external resource (e.g. a source authority, bdq:sourceAuthority) is unavailable, and running the same Test on the same data at a different time may result in a different result.
-2. A Response.status of "INTERNAL_PREREQUISITES_NOT_MET" when the values of one or more of the Information Elements are such that the test cannot be meaningfully run.
+2. A Response.status of "INTERNAL_PREREQUISITES_NOT_MET" when the values of one or more of the Information Elements are such that the Test cannot be meaningfully run.
-3. A Response.status of "FILLED_IN" when the prerequisites for running the test have been met and a proposal is made to fill in a value for one or more input terms that were empty, and in this situation:
+3. A Response.status of "FILLED_IN" when the prerequisites for running the Test have been met and a proposal is made to fill in a value for one or more input terms that were empty, and in this situation:
   - A Response.result containing a list of key-value pairs of the terms for which values are to be filled in, and the proposed new values for those terms.
-3. A Response.status of "AMENDED" when the prerequisites for running the test have been met and a proposal is made to change a value for one or more input terms that were empty, and in this situation:
+3. A Response.status of "AMENDED" when the prerequisites for running the Test have been met and a proposal is made to change a value for one or more input terms that were empty, and in this situation:
   - A Response.result containing a list of key-value pairs of the terms for which new values are proposed, and the proposed new values for those terms.

-In each case, a Response.comment MUST be present with text explaining to consumers of the data quality report why the the test produced this response in this case.
+In each case, a Response.comment MUST be present with text explaining to consumers of the data quality report why the the Test produced this response in this case.

 #### 2.2.4 Measure Tests (normative)

 Each Measure Test is composed of an instance of bdqffdq:Measure (which expresses how measure fittnes of data for a data quality need in the abstract) with an instance of bdqffdq:MeasurementMethod which links it to an instance of a bdqffdq:Specification (which gives details of how that data quality is to be measured).

 Measure Tests return a Response.result of either a numeric value or one of the values "COMPLETE" or "NOT_COMPLETE".
 Measure Tests may directly measure properties of data.
-Alternatively, Measure Tests may measure the outputs of other tests, for example, a Measure may count the number of Response.results from all Validation run on a single record that are COMPLIANT.
+Alternatively, Measure Tests may measure the outputs of other Tests, for example, a Measure may count the number of Response.results from all Validation run on a single record that are COMPLIANT.

 The only Measure defined in BDQ Core that directly examines data is Test [MEASURE_EVENTDATE_DURATIONINSECONDS](https://rs.tdwg.org/bdqcore/terms/56b6c695-adf1-418e-95d2-da04cad7be53).
 This Test returns a Response.result measuring the amount of time represented by the value in dwc:eventDate, and can be used in QualityAssurance under specific research data quality needs to identify Occurrences where the date observed or collected is known well enough for particular analytical needs (e.g. to at least one day for phenology studies, to at least one year for other purposes) that generally summarises the results of running the Validation and Amendment Tests and in one case provides an indication of the length of the period of the value of dwc:eventDate.